What does FRIENDS stand for?

 FRIENDS is an acronym for Family Resource Information, Education, and Network Development Service.

-FRIENDS National Resource Center for Community-Based Child Abuse Prevention (CBCAP) is a service of the United States Department of Health and Human Services, Administration for Children and Families, Children’s Bureau.
+FRIENDS National Center for Community-Based Child Abuse Prevention (CBCAP) is a service of the United States Department of Health and Human Services, Administration for Children and Families, Children’s Bureau.
 We are a federally mandated Training and Technical Assistance Provider for CBCAP lead agencies.

-Who is FRIENDS?
+What is FRIENDS?

 What does FRIENDS provide?